PaulBatchelor/PaulBatchelor/README.md

 Notable Work:

 - [HandsFreeSoundJam](https://github.com/PaulBatchelor/HandsFreeSoundJam): create music
 using only your eyes.
+Originally built with the Enable Group at Microsoft Research to explore new interfaces for musicians with ALS.
 Part of the winnning submission to the 21st SXSW Innovation Award for Music Innovation. [website](https://www.microsoft.com/en-us/research/project/microsoft-hands-free-sound-jam/).

 - [Voc](https://github.com/PaulBatchelor/voc): Physical model of the human vocal tract, written